oauth-xx/oauth2/CONTRIBUTING.md

 ## Appraisals

 From time to time the appraisal gemfiles in `gemfiles/` will need to be updated.
-They are created and updated with the commands:

 NOTE: We run on a [fork][🚎appraisal-fork] of Appraisal.

 Please upvote the PR for `eval_gemfile` [support][🚎appraisal-eval-gemfile-pr]

+Create or update them with the commands:

 ```shell
 BUNDLE_GEMFILE=Appraisal.root.gemfile bundle